 Early detection is challenging –BlueCheck makes it simple

-BlueCheck makes caries lesions visible before they can be seen by the naked eye or in an x-ray, by highlighting porous areas through a distinct blue color, giving clinicians objective evidence of the sites of demineralization.
-It is a simple and cost-effective way of identifying caries earlier.
+BlueCheck makes caries lesions visible before they can be seen by the naked eye or in an radiograph, by highlighting porous areas through a distinct blue color, giving clinicians and patients clear, objective evidence of the sites of demineralization.
+It is a simple and cost-effective way of identifying active, early caries lesions.

 • Meier T et al. (2017) Global Burden of Sugar-Related Dental Diseases in 168 Countries and Health Care Costs.
 J Dent Res 96:845.